qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step6.md

-We already learned what the `kubectl` is, what the `Pod` is, and even how the `Deployment` works.
-How cool is that?
-But now, we need to expose our application.
-What does it mean?
+In a real life, we don't need to deploy the single application in a cluster.
+We usually want to deploy many application and they need to speak with each other.

 As you remember, in the Docker Swarm, the services have DNS records and therefore you can communicate with a service by its name.
+It doesn't work in the Kubernetes.
 The Kubernetes will not create a DNS record for your services automatically.
-We need to do it on our own with another primitive: `Service`.
+We need to do it manually using another primitive: `Service`.

-An abstract way to expose an application running on a set of Pods as a network service.
 With Kubernetes, you don't need to modify your application to use an unfamiliar service discovery mechanism.
 Kubernetes gives Pods their IP addresses and a single DNS name for a set of Pods and can load-balance across them.

-I will give you an example:
+For example:
 ```
 apiVersion: v1
 kind: Service